 On the 1993 tour Bruce would say about Steve: “He’s not really the kind of bloke you could sit down with in a pub and pour your heart out to.”
 And Steve would say about Bruce: “When Bruce has problems, he doesn’t really let ’em out.
 I think I like to talk about problems more than he does.”

 They were not predisposed to talking this through.

-NEARLY THE END OF IRON MAIDEN
+ALMOST THE END OF IRON MAIDEN

 A sense of complacency was probably the fundamental reason why a 34 years old Bruce Dickinson decided to leave Iron Maiden.
-Thinking back to his early days with Maiden he remembered that “me and Steve used to argue and fight like cat and dog for the first couple of albums, which arguably were the best two albums that we made.”
+Thinking back to his early days with Maiden he said, “Me and Steve used to argue and fight like cat and dog for the first couple of albums, which arguably were the best two albums that we made.”